 Licensing pot shops in Victoria is akin to offering motorcycle gangs and ethnicity based gangs an invitation to set up in Victoria.

 Gangs are in the business of vice.
 They sell those things which threaten the moral values and the legal values of society.
 Recreational pot sold to minors definitely falls within those categories.
-It is not possible for the City of Victoria to establish a licensing standard that would preclude gang ownership of any shop selling marijuana.
+It is not possible for the City of Victoria to establish a licensing standard that would preclude gang ownership of any shop selling pot.
 Remember, such ownership can easily be established through relatives and friends.

 What the City of Victoria is really thinking about is inviting dope dealers and other criminals to set up shop in Victoria.